ribeiro-vs/My-Game/README.md

 ![Jumper 6](https://user-images.githubusercontent.com/87951323/174867952-72f46559-cb91-4202-9943-a7a0333d01bf.png)

 The visual and sound fx in the game are pretty simple, but they work effectively.
 When dying, you'll hear a specific sound, and when you reach the green platform successfully making it to the next stage you'll listen to another sound.

+Although a warning message might appear when downloading the game, the download and installation of the game are safe.